evagorasmakridis/robustUAVcontrol/README.md

-This repository provides optimal and robust control algorithms for indoors autonomous navigation of DJI M100 using UWB wireless communications.
+This repository provides optimal and robust control algorithms for indoors autonomous navigation of DJI M100 using UWB wireless-based localization.
 The filtering and estimation is done by:
 1. Kalman filter
 2. H-infinity filter